-The school recognises transitions can be challenging for all students and may pose even greater challenges for children with special educational needs.
+The school recognises transitions can be challenging for all students and may pose even greater challenges for children with additional educational needs.
 These transitions include the transition from primary to second level school and the transition from second level onwards or the transition or movement from one school to another.
-In managing the transition of students with special educational needs from primary to post-primary school the school will liaise in a timely manner with the parents and the primary school.
+In managing the transition of students with additional educational needs from primary to post-primary school the school will liaise in a timely manner with the parents and the primary school.

 This may involve some of the following:

-- Meeting between designated staff members (HSCL & SEN co-ordinator) and a representative of the primary school

-- Open evening

-- Peer mentoring Le Chéile

-- Request transfer of School passport from the primary school (HSCL, SEN Co-ordinator & 1st year head) - One to one meetings between designated staff member and parent (and student) where individual needs of the students are discussed - Sharing of information with subject teachers at the start of the academic year (staff meetings/compass)
+- Meeting between designated staff members (HSCL/Year head and/or the AEN co-ordinator) and a representative of the primary school - Open evening - Peer mentoring Le Chéile - Request transfer of School passport from the primary school (HSCL, AEN Co-ordinator & 1st year head) - One to one meetings between designated staff member and parent (and student) where individual needs of the students are discussed - Sharing of information with subject teachers at the start of the academic year (staff meetings/compass)

-Induction morning and evenings for incoming students
+• Induction morning and evenings for incoming students

-If a child transfers from another school
+If a child with additional needs transfers from another post primary school

-- Parents are asked to fill in an online form and this includes the request for their student support file and any relevant reports. - Students allocated a mentor from the student support team.
+- Parents are asked to fill in an online form and this includes the request for their student support file and any relevant reports. - The student is allocated a mentor from the student support team.